 The number of spaces available for any given run is dictated by the venue to which we're heading.
 If an event is full you can still join for the run, but don’t be offended if there isn’t space inside the bar for you, or attempt to take the spot or beer of a registered runner.

 I’ve heard of Run-TO-Xchange, what is that exactly?

 Run-TO-Xchange is a separate Facebook group that we created to allow members of our community to share running, beer and non-beer related ideas, events and interests outside of regular RUN TO BEER activities.
 Join the group if that sounds like your kind of thing.

 Can I post my event, product or service on your page?

 If you have something you want to share with the RUN TO BEER community we ask that you to post it in Run-TO-Xchange.

 Why do you mostly promote your events on Facebook?

-Facebook is the most effective means to can communicate with a large group of people.
+Facebook is the most effective means to communicate with a large group of people.
 RUN TO BEER Facebook group members receive notifications each time we post events and updates.

 We also post announcements about our upcoming events on Instagram and Twitter.

 Do you ever cancel events because of the weather?